 OpenX has been an industry leader in fighting fraud since introducing the first generation of our traffic quality platform in 2012.
 Our platform has proven highly effective at eliminating all forms of invalid traffic (IVT) by combining rigorous human review with automated real-time filtering of all traffic.
-We supplement these internal capabilities with post-impression verification data from leading vendors like Integral Ad Science, Moat, and White Ops.
+We supplement these internal capabilities with post-impression verification data from leading vendors like Moat and White Ops.
 Our efforts provide participating buyers and sellers with a safe, transparent, and fair marketplace.

 Traffic quality (TQ) spans multiple topics, including invalid traffic, viewability, and brand safety.
 The following sections provide more details.